Clever-ISA/Clever-ISA/specs/Toolchain.md

 | Floating-Point| fp      | 1.0 or earlier|

-Toolchains should provide mechanisms for disabling default-enabled target features and for enabling default-disbaled target features.
+Toolchains should provide mechanisms for disabling default-enabled target features and for enabling default-disabled target features.
+If the fp feature is disabled for during code generation, the Proposed psABI technical document does not specify the ABI of parameters and return values of class FLOAT.